singhpranjal/Code-Library/README.md

-# Sample Code Library
+# Code Library

-## WebRTC
+## Video calling using WebRTC
 This repo contains components to implement video calling functionality using webRTC.
 You can access video tutorial here: https://youtu.be/hXDnqWD8qrc

-Below are the list of components used to implement webRTC:
+Below are the list of components used to implement this feature:
  ### Aura Components
   1. connectionMessage - Component for receiving platform events.
   2. messageReceived - Component event